Dokkedal/dcm2reg/docs/source/our_use_case.rst

 ..
     * Many edge cases e.g. missing secondary study

-The general hetereogeneity of the data also poses a challenge, since there are so many edge cases to consider.
+The general heterogeneity of the data also poses a challenge, since there are so many edge cases to consider.
 Some patients do not have a CT-scan with RTSTRUCT-files at all, which consequently means none of the scans for that patient will be selected for conversion.
 This essentially causes any PET- and MR-scans to be dropped due to a lack of